brodokk/telegram-image-downloader/README.md

-# Telegram Image Downloader
+# Telegram Media Downloader

-Python script to sync images in a Telegram chat with a local folder (one-way download).
+Python script to sync media (gifs, videos and photos) in a Telegram chat with a local folder (one-way download).

 ## How to